cpm-engineering/go-talk/README.md

-# go_talk
-Go talk slides for CPM Engineering @ Adidas.
+An introduction to Go for CPM Engineering dept.